Matific/broken-down-models/docs/contributing.rst

 .. _poetry: https://python-poetry.org/
 .. _tox: https://tox.readthedocs.io/en/latest/

+If you want to dive into the code, we highly recommend reading the :doc:`detailed explanations<./details>`.

+Tests are collected in several groups:

+- Tests which do not require database interaction are in the ``tests.py`` module of the ``bdmodels`` package.
+These are mostly about the construction of fields and models.

+- Tests which do require database interaction have been put into a test project, ``test_bdmodels``.
+These include:

+  + Tests for querying, in ``testapp``.
+This is an app that defines the models to be used in tests, and the tests that use them.

+  + A special module for profiling, ``testapp/test_profile.py``.
+See its docstring for details.

+  + Tests for the migration operations, in an app called ``testmigs``.

+  + Test apps brought over from Django's test suite, in order to validate further uses of relation fields with our Virtual relation fields; these require some adaptation, which is still a work in progress.

 .. [*] After they stole it from the late `SpeakUp!`_ project
 .. _`SpeakUp!`: http://web.archive.org/web/20141109123859/http://speakup.io/coc.html